gaboroszkar/elementary_visualizer/README.md

 ## Todo

 * More examples.
-  * Transparent helix with lines with huge width, to showcase thick lines and depth peeling.
   * Low-poly surface, To showcase the flat mode in 3D.
     Just simple (maybe blue) low poly, waving surface.
   * Parametric surface.
 Maybe Gabriel's horn.